top of page

 IV.
 Sovereign Handover, Governance Architecture & Institutional Activation (2020–2026)

-Upon completion of the foundational architecture, Ms Ntombikayise Patricia Nkosi formally executed a Sovereign Handover, entrusting the Governance Infrastructure of GFVC Africa to the Master Constitutional Charter of GFVC AFRICA.
+Upon completion of the foundational architecture, Ms Ntombikayise (Okayise) Nkosi formally executed a Sovereign Handover, entrusting the governance framework and institutional architecture of GFVC Africa to its 2017 Master Constitutional Charter as the supreme guiding instrument of the ecosystem.

 Permanent Assembly & Sovereign Oversight